Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 "What is it with humans and thinkin’ sewer pipes are big enough to fit through?"

 The Grand Army’s frontline combat units were full of brownies, and Heembo - a name that had attracted all *kinds* of robust mockery - was a pretty classic example.
 He was a rough-furred and handsome third-degree like Marrek, brawny-yet-lanky though noticeably beefier, which these days was about the post-War brownfur standard.
-So...pretty damn huge, by human standards.
+So... pretty damn huge, by human standards.
 Sort of like a *massive* basketball player and a freakishly tall linebacker combined.

 "Most of us ain’t seven foot bears," Dyer retorted.
 "And plenty of y’all could fit!"

 Despite the high population of brownies, that was only relative to gaoian demographics.
 Eighty percent of the unit were still silverfurs, and they ran the gamut in physicality.
 A few were legitimate competition for the brownfurs, but most were a sort of tough, wiry sort of build.
 Small, really.
-Even next to Dyer they weren’t overtly imposing...but they had *wicked* claws.
+Even next to Dyer they weren’t overtly imposing... but they had *wicked* claws.

 "Most sewerage is, like, as thick around as my leg.
 And fulla shit," Heembo insisted.
 "Kinda like you."